BGospel Magazine espagnol

-Overview of John P. Kee and the 2025 BMI Trailblazers of Gospel Music Awards
+John P. Kee Honored at 2025 BMI Gospel Music Awards

 John P. Kee, known as the “Prince of Gospel,” was recently honored at the 2025 BMI Trailblazers of Gospel Music Awards for his gospel music contributions spanning over four decades.
 This event, held at Flourish in Atlanta, celebrated Kee’s impact on the genre, blending traditional and contemporary gospel styles that resonate across generations.